ClarytyLLC/docs/src/docs/aiware/install/cluster.md

 ## Terminology

-*Admin Node*: An admin node of aiWARE is a node that is running with the `controller` run mode activated.
-The `db` and `nfs` run modes are usually co-located with the admin node.
-The admin node is responsible for job coordination.
-In addition, the admin node hosts a UI to monitor a cluster.
-If you are running multiple admin nodes in a cluster, select a single instance for the `db` run mode.
+*Controller Node*: A controller node of aiWARE is a node that is running with the `controller` run mode activated.
+The `db` and `nfs` run modes are usually co-located with the controller node.
+The controller node is responsible for job coordination.
+In addition, the controller node hosts a UI to monitor a cluster.
+If you are running multiple controller nodes in a cluster, select a single instance for the `db` run mode.
 Currently, the `db` run mode does not support high availability (HA).

 *Engine Node*: An engine node of aiWARE is a node that runs tasks for the aiWARE stack.
 These instances are usually dedicated instances in that they only have the `engine` run mode.